Skip to content

 20,000 to 90,000 miles

 The first-generation e-Niro (2019 to 2022) is the best-value used EV for new ULEZ-compliant PHV drivers.
 64 kWh pack, real-world 220+ miles.
 Gen 2 Niro EV (2022 onwards) trades higher but supply is still firming up.
-We pay close to retail-trade for both because the buyer pool of new PHV drivers entering the market is real.
+We pay close to retail-trade for both because new PHV drivers want them.

 Common at the high end